Romanorum banner

 Coin image Trajan

-Obv: IMP CAES NERVA TRAIAN AVG GERM PM, Laureate head right
+Obv: IMP CAES NERVA TRAIAN AVG GERM PM, Laureate bust right

 Coin image Trajan